mikewschmidt/Per_Scholas_Capstone/README.md

 # Data Engineering capstone project for Per Scholas

 ### Overview
-Created a data pipeline to extract the data from data files and an API end-point, transform the data and load it into a remote database.
+Created a data pipeline to extract the data from data files and an API end-point, transform the data, and load it into a remote database.
-The data is mock data for banks, customers, credit card transactions and loan application data.
+The data is mock data for banks, customers, credit card transactions, and loan application data.

 ### Raw data used